fkie-cad/ipal_transcriber/README.md

 - `protocols`: a list of the protocols the packets of which transformation rules and rename operations should be applied to (required)
 - `rules`: a list of dictionaries describing transformation rules (optional).
 Each dictionary may contain the following keys:
     - `var`: list containing the data fields to apply the rule to (required)
-    - `type`, `src`, `dst`: regular expression matching the type, source and destiation field respectively of messages the rule should apply to.
+    - `type`, `src`, `dst`: regular expression matching the type, source and destination field respectively of messages the rule should apply to.
 (All optional, default to matching any value when omitted).
     - `method`: method that should be applied to the fields specified in `var`, requires `name` to also be present (optional)
     - `name`: name of the new data field which will contain the result of `method`, requires `method` to be present (optional)
     - `remove`: whether to remove the fields specified in `var` (optional, defaults to false if omitted)